uditarora/fashion-product-classification/README.md

 We start with training the model on the first part of the data, and then fine-tune it on the second part.

+## Observations
+- SGD with momentum optimizer seems to learn faster than Adam optimizer and achieved a better validation accuracy in just 15 epochs than Adam did in over 50 epochs on the top-20 classes.
+Hence SGD was used for all further experiments.
+- The accuracy of most classes for which there was no training data in the subsplit is 0.
+- The images in the dataset seem to have the product in the center and there is low amount of empty space.
+Based on this observation, the data augmentaion strategy was changed to using a crop scale between (0.5, 1) while applying data augmenation and it improved the average Top-1 test accuracy by **4.52%** and average Top-5 accuracy by **0.35%** (for small dataset).

 ## Updates
 ### Small dataset
 - There are 5 images in the small dataset which are referred to in the metadata but don't exist in the dataset.